MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     Once your account is ready, you'll receive an email from Materialize asking you to activate your account.
 In the process, you'll create credentials for logging into the Materialize UI.

 ## Step 2.
-Prepare your environment
+Create clusters

-In Materialize, a [cluster](/get-started/key-concepts/#clusters) is an **isolated environment**, similar to a virtual warehouse in Snowflake.
-Within a cluster, you have [replicas](/get-started/key-concepts/#cluster-replicas), which are the **physical resources** for doing computational work.
-Clusters are completely isolated from each other, so replicas can be sized based on the specific task of the cluster, whether that is ingesting data from a source, computing always-up-to-date query results, serving results to clients, or a combination.
+In Materialize, a [cluster](/get-started/key-concepts/#clusters) is an isolated environment, similar to a virtual warehouse in Snowflake.
+When you create a cluster, you choose the size of its physical compute resource (i.e., [replica](/get-started/key-concepts/#cluster-replicas)) based on the work you need the cluster to do, whether ingesting data from a source, computing always-up-to-date query results, serving results to clients, or a combination.

 For this guide, you'll create 2 clusters, one for ingesting source data and the other for computing and serving query results.
-Each cluster will contain a single replica at first (you'll explore the value of adding replicas later).
+For now, each cluster will get a single `2xsmall` physical compute resource.
+Later, you'll explore how to use replication to increase tolerance to failure.

 1. In the [Materialize UI](https://console.materialize.com/), enable the region where you want to run Materialize.